-The Dean's List recognizes full-time students (15 hours or more) with grade point averages of at least 3.40 but less than 4.00 during the previous semester.
+The Dean's List recognizes full-time students (15 hours or more) with grade point averages of at least 3.40 but less than 4.00.
 A student is not eligible for the Dean's List for a semester in which a developmental course is taken.

-Honor rolls will be generated at the end of each semester and will be sent to Communications and Marketing for distribution.
+Honor rolls will be generated at the end of each semester.
+The offices of the president and the campus vice presidents will verify the honor rolls of the students at each location.
+These honor rolls will then be sent to the Department of Public Relations for distribution.